Contrast-Security-OSS/join-the-team/challenges.md

 Provide an interface that instruments the application to answer the questions above (preferably both to an endpoint, console and log).
 Ideally, the interface is a flag or switch that can be turned on/off as part of the startup of the application.

-Bonus: Show metrics on the page or a separate app/webpage
+Bonus: Show metrics on the page or a separate app/webpage.

-Note: you only have to pick one language and that language should be the one that you are applying for
+Note: You only have to pick one language.
+For example, if you are applying to be a Language Specialist for Java, you should pick Java as the language for this exercise.

 | Language | framework                       | Use of ORM                | Sample Web Application (Example)  |
 |----------|---------------------------------|---------------------------|-----------------------------------|